IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 #.  which actual contract each contract instance should run.

-We do so by defining three methods in the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class:
+We do so by defining three methods in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class:

 .. literalinclude:: Escrow.hs